-LeftRight is a public art installation focused on bringing social change.
+LeftRight was a public art installation focused on bringing social change.
+Through this digital experience, you will have the opportunity to engage with a greater community to improve the lives of people that you share it with.
 Highlighted in this piece is a handicap accessible door that is in ADA compliance, but doesn't meet the spirit of protection that the law was intended.
 These accessibility doors require the user to still manually open one of the two doors for easy passage.
-An automatic door opener was installed at one time, but was removed and never replaced.
+An automatic door opener was installed at one time but was removed and never replaced.
 By creating an absurd but possible repair for this issue, I want to bring awareness and show how easily this could be resolved to create a more equitable environment for everyone in my community.

 What is the Americans with Disabilities Act?

 The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications and access to state and local government’ programs and services.

 This standard is being met, but by the barest of minimums.
 So are the doors truly accommodating?

 Below is a link that directs you to the institution responsible for maintaining this issue.
 By filling out and submitting a request form you are promoting a positive change in your community.

 Contact Name: your own name

 Room/Location: 212 (this feature on the site may be broken.
 If you can't select a location write it into the description)